alyph/Samsara/doc/design.md

 - Option A: limited ongoing actions, pick new action when there is empty action slot. events don't count towards action limit
 - Option B: pick new action(s) every fixed number of turns, do not have hard action limit but may apply soft limit, certain actions may be instantanous and do not take action slots
 - Option C: no centralized action selection list, each category will prompt action selection by itself, e.g. when builds complete, pop up to select new building
+- Option D: no hard limit, and pick actions every few turns, each ongoing actions may consume different amount of resources (resources are points like treasury, governance, economy, military, diplomacy etc.), you cannot start new action if certain resource is missing

 ### Actions